CADER

 PI: Bronwyn Keefe, MSW, MPH, Ph.D., Director, Boston University School of Social Work’s Center for Aging and Disability Education (CADER), Boston, MA

-This grant will improve the capacity of Massachusetts’ home and community-based service system to provide dementia-capable services and supports by providing advanced training to help home care staff identify individuals with dementia and provide services that promote independence and well-being, mitigate conflict and alleviate stress for families coping with dementia.
-Ultimately the training provided through this grant will have an impact on quality of life for thousands living with Alzheimer’s disease across the Commonwealth.
+This grant focused on improving the capacity of Massachusetts’ home and community-based service system to provide dementia-capable services and supports by providing advanced training to help home care staff identify individuals with dementia and provide services that promote independence and well-being, mitigate conflict and alleviate stress for families coping with dementia.
+Ultimately the training provided through this grant had an impact on quality of life for thousands living with Alzheimer’s disease across the Commonwealth.

 Prevention and Identification of Behavioral Health Issues in Older Adults: Enhancing Competencies for Workers in Senior Centers